The second installment of the Global Finance web series on Islamic finance.

 In some cases, the fund manager creates a waqf, or a charity fund.

-Sukuk or bonds: Sharia-compliant bonds began to be issued in the 2000s and standardized by the AAOIF — a Bahrain-based institution that promotes sharia-compliant regulation since 2003.
-Today, about 20 countries use this instrument.
-Malaysia is the biggest issuer and issuers outside the Muslim world include the UK, Hong Kong, and Luxembourg.
+Sukuk or bonds: Sharia-compliant bonds began to be issued in the 2000s and standardized by the AAOIF—a Bahrain-based institution that promotes sharia-compliant regulation since 2003.
+Today, over 20 countries use this instrument.
+Malaysia is the biggest issuer, followed by Saudi Arabia and issuers outside the Muslim world include the UK, Hong Kong, and Luxembourg.

 Like conventional bonds, sukuks are very appealing to governments for raising money to spend on development projects.
 Their main challenge remains standardisation; buyers tend to find it more difficult to assess risk than with regular bonds.